Calculate Likelihoods for Alternative Relationships

 dropPar1

-numeric matrix with genotype data: One row per individual, and one column per SNP, coded as 0, 1, 2 or -9 (missing).
-See also GenoConvert.
+numeric matrix with genotype data: One row per individual, one column per SNP, coded as 0, 1, 2, missing values as a negative number or NA.
+You can reformat data with

 dataframe with columns id-dam-sire; likelihoods will be calculated conditional on the pedigree.
 May include non-genotyped individuals, which will be treated as dummy individuals.